mastanca/webtask-workshop/modules/hello-editor.md

 ![wt editor login](../images/wt-editor-login.png)

-After you have logged in, you'll be taken to the **Webtask Editor**.
+After you have logged in, you'll be taken to the **Auth0 Webtask Editor**.

 ## Create a Webtask